-I'd like to welcome all of our new and returning families to the Leesville community for the 2019-2020 school year.
-We are highly energized by this new year and look forward to working with you to achieve new levels of success within and among our school community.
+After this past year, it is with great pleasure and excitement that I welcome all of our new and returning families to Leesville Rd.
+Elementary School for the 2021-2022 school year.
+We are so hopeful for a return to a closer normal and look forward to working with you to achieve new levels of success throughout and among our school community.